 will enable the bots blocking mechanism.

 humanity_validator_host: host where the service to enable the humanity validator runs.
 We need it because when an IP address has been automatically detected as a prospector bot, we ensure that it is actually a bot with a mechanism using Google reCAPTCHA.
 That way a user can still access the website after defeating the CAPTCHA challenge, if an IP address has been wrongly classified as bot.
 Note that this host should be set in the devlove.yaml consultants too.

 humanity_validator_port: port that will use the service to enable the humanity validator.
-Note that this host should be set in the devlove.yaml consultants too.
+Note that this host should also be set in the devlove.yaml.

-google_recaptcha_site_key: As mentioned before we use the Google reCAPTCHA mechanism to validate human visitors vs bots.
+google_recaptcha_site_key: The Google reCAPTCHA mechanism is used to validate human visitors vs bots.
 You can create the key through Google reCAPTCHA admin.

 google_recaptcha_site_secret: As mentioned before we use the Google reCAPTCHA mechanism to validate human visitors vs bots.
 You can create the secret through Google reCAPTCHA admin.